 - The flow based configuring of the Homey is excelent.
 It’s simple enought but still flexible to make quite complex actions too.

 Some ideas what I have at the moment but not yet have the time or equipment to make it work.

 - Some logic to make garage door opening whenever our car is driven in front of the door.
 Don’t have yet any clue how to do this.
 Bluetooth beacon?
-Register plate recognision in camera?
-If someone has some ideas for this I’m willing to hear it.
+Maybe register plate recognision in camera?

 - When our electric piano is started the hallway lighting is switched on to give enough lights to read the notes.
 Need wall plug with energy meter to detect the piano being on.
 Easy, but lacking the plug.